-Bt11 x MIR162 x MIR604 x GA21 maize was produced by combining Bt11, MIR162, MIR604 and GA21 maize through conventional breeding.
-No new genetic modification has therefore taken place in Bt11 x MIR162 x MIR604 x GA21 maize and, as intended, the plants produce the transgenic proteins inherited from the single GM events: Cry1Ab, PAT, Vip3Aa20, PMI, mCry3A, MIR604 PMI and mEPSPS.
+Bt11 x MIR162 x GA21 maize was produced by combining Bt11, MIR162 and GA21 maize through conventional breeding.
+No new genetic modification has therefore taken place in Bt11 x MIR162 x GA21 maize and, as intended, the plants produce the transgenic proteins inherited from the single GM events: Cry1Ab, PAT, Vip3Aa20, PMI and mEPSPS.

-Expression of Cry1Ab, Vip3Aa20 and mCry3A, conferring resistance to certain species of Lepidoptera or Coleoptera pests, in areas of Europe where these are important maize pests, could be considered an advantage over conventional maize.
+Expression of Cry1Ab and Vip3Aa20, conferring resistance to certain species of Lepidoptera, in areas of Europe where these are important maize pests, could be considered an advantage over conventional maize.
 However maize is a highly domesticated plant and cannot survive without human intervention, even in areas without pressure from these target pests.
-Therefore, expression of Cry1Ab, Vip3Aa20 and mCry3A will not increase the chances of maize survival under European conditions and would not confer any selective advantage.
+Therefore, expression of Cry1Ab and Vip3Aa20 will not increase the chances of maize survival under European conditions and would not confer any selective advantage.